MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioinitializeremovelock.md

 ## -parameters

 ### -param Lock [in]

 Pointer to a caller-supplied <b>IO_REMOVE_LOCK</b> structure that this routine initializes with information about the lock, including a counter and a synchronization event.
 A driver writer must allocate this structure as part of the device object's device extension.

+### -param Tag

+TBD

+### -param Maxmin

+TBD

-### -param AllocateTag [in]
+### -param HighWater

-Specifies a tag to identify the creator of the lock.
-Driver writers typically use a 4-character string, specified in reverse order, like the tags used for <a href="..\wdm\nf-wdm-exallocatepoolwithtag.md">ExAllocatePoolWithTag</a>.

-The I/O system uses this parameter if <a href="https://msdn.microsoft.com/library/windows/hardware/ff557262">Driver Verifier</a> is enabled, and on checked builds regardless of whether Driver Verifier is enabled.
-The caller should always supply a nonzero tag value for this parameter, for both free and checked builds.
+TBD

-### -param MaxLockedMinutes [in]
+#### - MaxLockedMinutes [in]

 Specifies the maximum number of minutes that this lock should be held.
 A value of zero means there is no limit.
 This value is typically used during debugging to identify a driver routine that holds the lock longer than expected.

 The I/O system uses this parameter if Driver Verifier is enabled, and on checked builds regardless of whether Driver Verifier is enabled.
 If the lock is held for more than <i>MaxLockedMinutes</i> on a checked build, the operating system asserts.

-### -param HighWatermark [in]
+#### - HighWatermark [in]

 Specifies the maximum number of outstanding acquisitions allowed on the lock.
 Use 0 to specify no maximum. <i>HighWatermark</i> must be &lt;= 0x7FFFFFFF.

 The I/O system uses this parameter if Driver Verifier is enabled, and on checked builds regardless of whether Driver Verifier is enabled.
 If the lock is acquired <i>HighWatermark</i> times on a checked build, the operating system asserts.

+#### - AllocateTag [in]

+Specifies a tag to identify the creator of the lock.
+Driver writers typically use a 4-character string, specified in reverse order, like the tags used for <a href="..\wdm\nf-wdm-exallocatepoolwithtag.md">ExAllocatePoolWithTag</a>.

+The I/O system uses this parameter if <a href="https://msdn.microsoft.com/library/windows/hardware/ff557262">Driver Verifier</a> is enabled, and on checked builds regardless of whether Driver Verifier is enabled.
+The caller should always supply a nonzero tag value for this parameter, for both free and checked builds.

 ## -remarks

 A driver can use a remove lock to track outstanding I/O operations on a device and to determine when the driver can delete its device object in response to an <a href="https://msdn.microsoft.com/library/windows/hardware/ff551738">IRP_MN_REMOVE_DEVICE</a> request.

 Before calling <b>IoInitializeRemoveLock</b>, a driver should allocate an <b>IO_REMOVE_LOCK</b> structure in its <a href="https://msdn.microsoft.com/9ea59994-1112-4ae5-96a8-fa0670694b53">device extension</a>.
 A driver typically calls <b>IoInitializeRemoveLock</b> in its <a href="https://msdn.microsoft.com/library/windows/hardware/ff540521">AddDevice</a> routine, when the driver initializes the rest of the device extension for a device object.